 The pipeline now succeeds with the following output:

 [...]
 Step #2 - "Validate against policies": [RUNNING] "gcr.io/kpt-fn/gatekeeper:v0" Step #2 - "Validate against policies": [PASS] "gcr.io/kpt-fn/gatekeeper:v0" [...]

 - In the Google Cloud console, go to the Manage resources page.

 - In the project list, select the project that you want to delete, and then click Delete.

 - In the dialog, type the project ID, and then click Shut down to delete the project.

-- Learn the Best practices for policy management with Anthos Config Management and GitLab.
+- Learn the Best practices for policy management with Config Sync, Policy Controller and Config Controller and GitLab.

 - For more reference architectures, diagrams, and best practices, explore the Cloud Architecture Center.